 In addition, where legal constraints prevent so far the direct exchange of health data among institutions, even in pseudonymized or anonymized way, a patient driven, locally established communication may open extra routes to overcome those barriers.
 As a consequence, health data can be better utilised for healthcare and research with the intervention of patients.
 Thus InteropEHRate aims to unlock health data from local silos and give more power to citizens in managing their own health data across different countries.

 Innovative contribution of the project

-InteropEHRate opens citizens and patients a meaningful choice for the method their health data is being stored and exchanged.
+InteropEHRate opens to citizens and patients a meaningful choice for the method their health data is being stored and exchanged.
 Such they can benefit from its usage everywhere it is needed and gain also more control making the process fully compliant with the GDPR.
-This choice is made possible by developing an innovative health data storage on smart phones.
-Citizens can also initiate themselves standardised communications and transfer data, e.g. to hospital outpatient services by using secure remote connections via the internet, and, in addition, by building new connections without the usage of internet between the citizen’s device and the healthcare provider systems using short-range device to device communication.
+This choice is made possible by developing an innovative health data storage on smartphones.
+Citizens can also initiate by themselves standardised communications, and transfer data, e.g. to hospital outpatient services by using secure remote connections via the internet and, in addition, by building new connections without the usage of the internet between the citizen’s device and the healthcare provider systems using short-range device-to-device communication.

 Why is a project like this needed?

-Today, citizens and patients moving across Europe have very limited access and control on their own health data.
-While digitisation in members states is rapidly progressing, patient health data – also in digital form – is spread out with various health providers and locked in different silos.
-There are legal and technological constrains, but also semantic barriers, such as the different languages and terminologies adopted by different countries.
-As a consequence, citizens cannot easily make sure that their complete health data is available different physicians as necessary for safe and efficient treatment, possibly in different countries, and cannot access themselves their full clinical history.
+Today, citizens and patients moving across Europe have very limited access and control over their own health data.
+While digitisation in member states is rapidly progressing, patient health data – also in digital form – is spread out with various health providers and locked in different silos.
+There are legal and technological constraints, but also semantic barriers, such as the different languages and terminologies adopted by different countries.
+As a consequence, citizens cannot easily make sure that their complete health data is available to different physicians as necessary for safe and efficient treatment, possibly in different countries, and cannot access themselves their full clinical history.